Codaisseur/taste-of-big-data/09-display-top-10/README.md

   <span class="movie votes">2846</span>
 </div>
 ```
-Exactly what we need, but not on the right place!
+Exactly what we need, but not in the right place!
 It should be inside the HTML, not in the console.
 Lets make a small change.

-At the end of the

-> 🙄 Remember that I told you that strings with back tick are powerful?
+> 🙄 Remember that I told you that strings with back ticks are powerful?
 >
 > In the above code you see things like `${movie.title}`.
 That is a powerful way of *printing* the javascript value of `movie.title` *inside* the string.
 >